microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 1. `IMAGE_VALIDATION_ENTRY_TYPE_CONTENT`: The content inside this region matches exactly the content inside the rule.
 1. `IMAGE_VALIDATION_ENTRY_TYPE_MEM_ATTR`: The memory attribute of the region matches the rule.
-1. `IMAGE_VALIDATION_ENTRY_TYPE_SELF_REF`: The region is self-referenced, SEA core will validate the region to be pointing to another point inside the MM supervisor.
+1. `IMAGE_VALIDATION_ENTRY_TYPE_SELF_REF`: The region is self-referenced, SEA core will validate the region to be pointing to another point inside the MM Supervisor.
 1. `IMAGE_VALIDATION_ENTRY_TYPE_POINTER`: The entry is a pointer to and the pointer needs to be not null, pointing to non MSEG, or pointing to outside of TSEG, depending on the rule.